@@@@@@@@@@@@@@@@@@@@@@ @@ under construction

 other words.
 There are some 90 MAs.
 Adding a letter 'L' at the end of MA in Mode I, you have the MA in Mode II

 and Mode III.
-That is, MAs in Mode III have always L-ending and are one letter (L) longer than corresponding MA
+That is, MAs in Mode II and III have always L-ending and are one letter (L) longer than corresponding

-in Mode I. MAs in Mode I are put after Noun, Pronoun, or Gerund, so it is called 'postpositions'.
+MAs in Mode I are put after Noun, Pronoun, Gerund, or Verbs, so it is called 'postpositions'.
+However, MAs in

-However, MAs in Mode II and Mode III are put before Noun, Pronoun, or Gerund, so it is called 'prepositions'.
+Mode II and Mode III are put before Noun, Pronoun, Gerund, or Verb, so it is called 'prepositions'.

-That is, the English counterpart of MAs in Mode II is Prepositions.
+That is, the English counterpart of MAs in Mode II and III is Prepositions.
 However, unlike English, the Nouns, Pronouns,

-or Gerunds which are paired with the MAs are always in subjective mode instead of objective mode as 'with I'
+Gerunds, or Verbs which are paired with the MAs are always in subjective mode instead of objective mode as 'with I'

 instead of 'with me'.